 - Accelerated course options to decrease time to graduation

-- Financial aid and scholarships, some exclusively for business students
+- Financial aid and scholarships, some solely for business students

-The traditional M.B.A. is our most conventional option, with courses offered at Wayne State's main campus in Detroit, on satellite campuses throughout southeast Michigan and online.
+The traditional M.B.A. is our most conventional option, with courses offered at Wayne State's main campus in Detroit and online.

 Online courses are completed through Canvas.
 Course content is the same as the on-site course, with lecture material from the on-site course taped and converted to video streaming for the online version.

-With all the campus and course options available, you're never far from a great Wayne State business education.
+With all the campus and course options available, you're never far from an excellent Wayne State business education.

 Graduate Programs Office